Posted on

 ARR Momentum

-How to calculate ARR?
+How to calculate annual recurring revenue?

 ARR calculation depends on the tone of factors/metrics such as existing pricing strategy and business model used for subscription.
 Here is the formula to calculate ARR.